-- · Installation Guide - This printed document contains instructions for setting up the server and basic instructions for installing some options. - · Option Installation Guide - This document is in Portable Document Format (PDF) on the IBM xSeries Documentation CD.
-It contains detailed instructions for installing, removing, and connecting optional devices that the server supports. - Safety Information - This document is in PDF on the IBM xSeries Documentation CD.
+- Installation Guide - This printed document contains instructions for setting up the server and basic instructions for installing some options. - · Option Installation Guide - This document is in Portable Document Format (PDF) on the IBM xSeries Documentation CD.
+It contains detailed instructions for installing, removing, and connecting optional devices that the server supports. - · Safety Information - This document is in PDF on the IBM xSeries Documentation CD.
 It contains translated caution and danger statements.
-Each caution and danger statement that appears in the documentation has a number that you can use to locate the corresponding statement in your language in the Safety Information document. - · Rack Installation Instructions - This printed document contains instructions for installing your server in a rack. - Hardware Maintenance Manual and Troubleshooting Guide This document is in PDF on the IBM xSeries Documentation CD.
+Each caution and danger statement that appears in the documentation has a number that you can use to locate the corresponding statement in your language in the Safety Information document. - · Rack Installation Instructions - This printed document contains instructions for installing the server in a rack. - Hardware Maintenance Manual and Troubleshooting Guide This document is in PDF on the IBM xSeries Documentation CD.
 It contains information to help you solve problems yourself, and it contains information for service technicians.

-^{1.} Racks are measured in vertical increments of 1.75 inches each.
-Each increment is called a "U." A 1-U-high device is 1.75 inches tall
+1. Racks are marked in vertical increments of 1.75 inches each.
+Each increment is referred to as a unit, or a "U".
+A 1-U-high device is 1.75 inches tall.

-Depending on the server model, additional documentation might be included on the IBM xSeries Documentation CD.
+Depending on your server model, additional documentation might be included on the IBM xSeries Documentation CD.